 When it comes to spas it’s hard to top Thailand for soothing treatments, wellness and detox spas, especially on the island of Koh Samui.
 Visiting tropical spas and wellness retreats really puts a new perspective on your outlook – turns it right upside down, in fact – and gives your face a to-die-for rosy glow.

 The adventurous spa reviewer goes to Poprad, Slovakia

 To write a spa review of course.
-And I really hit the height of spa chic here, with a femme fatal look that takes you right from the cryotherapy chamber to a romantic dinner in a 5-star hotel.
+And I really hit the height of spa chic here, with a femme fatal look (above) that takes you right from the cryotherapy chamber to a romantic dinner in a 5-star hotel.
 What really makes ties this outfit together is the fun face mask with knee socks pairing – just the thing to wear for pairing wine and cheese.

 The sophisticated spa reviewer: La Mirador Kempinski above Lake Geneva

 A job writing spa reviews doesn’t get any better than when touring Lake Geneva.
 Montreux Palace, Clinique la Prairie … I could go on and on but I’ll stop with the Mirador Kempinski near Vevy, Switzerland, where the wellness-focused La Mirador Medical Centre sits side by side with Switzerland’s only Givenchy Spa.